ckressibucher/array_merger/readme.md

 Compatibility
 ------------

-This library currently works with php-5.5 until php-7.0.
+This library currently works with php-7.0 until php-8.1.
+If you need support for php-5.5 up to php-7.0, use version *2.0.0*.
 If you need support for php-5.4, use version *1.0.0*.

 Basic Usage